-Implementing these A-grade life hacks won’t necessarily make the daily school drive any less painful, but they will definitely help you save money as you dedicate your life to being a good parent.
+Implementing these A-grade life hacks won’t necessarily make the daily school drive any less painful, but they will help save a penny or two.

-Tips on saving for all the expenses while traveling with kids
+Tips on saving on expenses while travelling with kids

-Now that you’ve got all the necessary ‘fixed’ expenses covered, semester break rolls around and you’re about due for a family holiday.
-Obviously, this is not a mandatory thing that all parents must do, but if you are willing and able then here are some tips on how to travel cheap with your kids.
-Ensure you now the difference between fixed and variable.
+Now that you’ve got all the necessary ‘fixed’ expenses covered, semester break rolls around, and you’re about due for a family holiday.
+Obviously, this is not a mandatory thing that all parents must do.
+If, however, you are willing and able, then here are some tips on how to travel cheap with your kids.

-- Travel off-peak – this can be difficult as school holidays are normally peak times, but the middle of the year can be a cheap time to travel unless you’re wanting to go to the snow.
-Or perhaps if you’re wanting to venture overseas, travel to places that are in their off season.
+- Travel off-peak – this can be difficult as school holidays are normally peak times, but the middle of the year can be a cheap time to travel unless you want to go to the snow.
+Or perhaps if you want to venture overseas, travel to places that are in their offseason.

-- Be budget conscious – this includes booking activities in advance, reserving rooms with a kitchen so you don’t always have to eat out, paying cash when you can so you can keep track of your spending and avoid credit card fees, giving your kids their own allowance so you’re not forking out cash all the time, this will also hopefully get them to think twice about what they spend it on, and taking public transport as much as possible instead of taxis or Ubers.
+- Be budget conscious – this includes booking activities in advance, reserving rooms with a kitchen so you don’t always have to eat out, and paying cash when you can so you can keep track of your spending.
+You should also try to avoid credit card fees, and give your kids their own allowance, so you’re not forking out cash all the time.
+This will also hopefully get them to think twice about what they spend it on.

-While holidays can be fun and relaxing, they can sometimes become quite stressful when you go with your children and also costly!
-Find some cheap holiday deals here.
-This can be for a number of reasons, money being one of them (the kids being another).
-If you follow these simple tips then you should be able to set yourself up for a lovely time away with your family.
+While holidays can be fun and relaxing, they can sometimes become quite stressful when you go with your children.
+If you follow these simple tips, then you should be able to set yourself up for a lovely time away with your family.

 What can I do to help my children appreciate money?

 Another great way to help yourself save money throughout the school year is to educate your children on the importance of being money conscious.
-Young children especially can tend to be rather demanding when it comes to finding things they like, this is because they don’t have much of a concept of money and it’s worth.
+Young children especially can tend to be rather demanding when they want something.
+This is because they don’t have much of a concept of money and it’s worth.
 It’s up to you to start teaching your kids about money so they can get a better understanding of how to handle money and spend it wisely.